 Digital, Data and Technology Profession

 The Digital, Data and Technology Profession (DDaT) profession works across a number of roles, to ensure government is efficient and meeting user-needs.
-The profession was agreed across all UK Government departments.
+The profession was agreed across all UK government departments and devolved administrations.

 Our digital strategy, contains a commitment to introduce the new DDaT profession within the Scottish Government to attract and retain the talent we need across these disciplines.
 DDaT includes a Capability Framework that is made up of a standard set of job roles.
 These are being implemented across the Civil Service and in the Scottish Government to replace the previous ICT profession.